 This post brought to you by LPJobs.

-As a busy loss prevention professional, you don’t have much time to keep tabs on industry event details.
+Hey, we get it: you’re a busy LP professional.
+You don’t have much time to keep tabs on industry event details.
 Let us help you find your next networking opportunity, retail technology expo, or training course.
-Take a look at the loss prevention conferences, events, and activities Read More
+Take a look at the retail and loss Read More